whyspia/whyspia-journal-and-docs/mission.md

 ---

-## build a low-effort hangout spot 🏯
+## create and nurture heart-aligning community spaces 🏯

-- Build a low-effort hangout spot and community center.
+- Spaces where anyone can slow down, reconnect with what is alive for them, and do literally whatever they want – all with the presence of other people closeby.

 - Requires no money spent for visitors.